 - Helps in building a sustainable marketing strategy.

 Here’s what Youness Bermime says about the Content calendar.

-To keep myself aligned in the right direct and plan my categories and posts, I use my blog planner.
+To keep me aligned in the right direction and plan my categories and posts, I use my blog planner.
 You can download it to keep a track of your blogging goals and blog posts.